akisakye/vagrant-puppet/README.md

 # Vagrant Puppet

-Vagrant file to quickly install puppet on Ubuntu for Testing
+Vagrant file to quickly install puppet on CentOS 7 for Testing

 ## Usage